- Post date:

 Under the Care Act (2014), all English local authorities have a duty to provide vision rehabilitation support for blind and partially sighted people.

-The research is part of RNIB’s See, Plan and Provide campaign, calling for improved access to vision rehabilitation services.
+, calling for improved access to vision rehabilitation services.
 It analysed Surrey Council’s vision rehabilitation service, provided by the charity Sight for Surrey.

 Fazilet Hadi, Deputy Chief Executive of RNIB, said: “This research shows the economic value of providing a vision rehabilitation service.
 Doing so improves the lives of people with sight loss and significantly outweighs the delivery cost to local health and social care budgets.
 We urge all local authorities in England to continue providing vision rehabilitation services so people with sight loss can maintain independence and learn new skills.”

 People with sight loss using Sight for Surrey’s vision rehabilitation service said it helped them:

 - feel more independent in their homes and local community

 - feel safer and less likely to be injured inside or outside their home

 - improve their emotional wellbeing, including accepting their visual impairment and

 The total costs avoided as a result of Sight for Surrey’s vision rehabilitation service were more than £3.4million a year.
 Of this, services costing £3.2million would have fallen to the local authority or social care to pay.
 This included paying for home care, visits to Accident and Emergency or a GP, and transport costs.